 During a three-hour Amtrak ride, I was hardly able to hear my gregarious neighbors with the Comply ear tips.
 If you fancy yourself more of a dual-density silicone-type, they don’t insulate you from the environment quite as well.
 On the flip side, they’re easier to insert and remove during an intermittent conversation.

 Despite their reported emphasis, bass notes tend to take a backseat in most music mixes.
 Vic Mensa’s 16 Shots highlighted this issue pretty well in our listening.

 If the only time that you hear 16 Shots is with the RHA MA650, then you’ll think the low-end reproduction is actually pretty good.
 Well, that’s a result of the song’s intentionally overstated bass to illustrate the brash nature of police brutality.
-However, listening to the song on studio-oriented, the Audio-Technica ATH-M40X, reveals the lacking bass presence in the original mix.
+However, listening to the song through the Audio-Technica ATH-M40X reveals the lacking bass presence in the original mix.

 I’m ambivalent about the midrange.
 A lack of emphasized bass means that the vocals are so unusually clear that I kind of like it.
 But as it is with any sort of tuning, there are tradeoffs.

 (Sittin’ On) The Dock Of The Bay by Otis Redding boosts vocals too much for mid-dominant headphones.
 During the verses, listeners can hear the acute drop in Redding’s pitch at the last word of each line (“bay,” “for,” and “way”).
 I love this; the depth of vocal transition from mid to low-range reproduction is unparalleled for earbuds of this caliber.
 Unfortunately, this exaggeration—while bringing out the mids—curbs the song’s main beat and my ability to truly vibe.